stephanieleevillanueva/old_blog/_posts/2015-07-25-Regression.md

 As you can see, a good ratio of the blue dots (actual values) are far off from my red line (model predicted values) which means the sum of errors for each point is very high.

+####Model 2: Multiple Linear Regression Model

+What I've shown above are only 2 of the very many ways of building a model.
+There is enough flexibility in these models.
+You can do quadratic models where you add another feature which is the square of your X, polynomial models to go beyond just squares, log-linear models where you transform your y into log form, etc. I think knowing beforehand which model will probably best fit the data comes with experience and the more you try and do it, the better you'll become at it.
+With that, happy modeling! :)